 - If yes, have you ever shared your ideas or advice on any of these issues?
 Yes / No / I’ve not been asked.

-- If yes, do you feel like your opinion was taken into consideration when it comes to decisions made?
+- If yes, do you feel like your opinion was considered when it comes to decisions made?
 Yes / Not sure / No

 - Would you like to participate in decisions reached on school-related issues?
 Yes / No